timminator/ParsecVDA-Always-Connected/README.md

 - [parsec-vdd-v0.41](https://builds.parsec.app/vdd/parsec-vdd-0.41.0.0.exe)
 - [parsec-vdd-v0.45](https://builds.parsec.app/vdd/parsec-vdd-0.45.0.0.exe) (recommended)

-2. Download the Release and extract the folder to your preferred location.
+2. Download the release and extract the folder to your preferred location.

-3. Double click the Batch file "Setup.bat"
+3. Double click the batch file "Setup.bat"

 That's all you have to do!
-On your next restart a Virtual Display should be added to your System!
+On your next restart a Virtual Display should be added to your system!

 ## Info:

-- The Batch file creates a .vbs file to start the application hidden without a console window open.
+- The batch file creates a .vbs file to start the application hidden without a console window open.
 Furthermore it creates a registry entry to start the .vbs file at startup.

 ## Notes:

+- Make sure that in your preferred location it is possible to create files without admin rights (suitable locations are for example your Documents or Downloads folder).
-- Because the application is not run as a service, it can take a while until it starts at startup.
+- Because the application is not running as a service, it can take a while until it starts at startup.
 Nevertheless it starts before you login, so logging in is perfectly fine with this program, it just takes a few seconds.
 - You will hear a connect/disconnect sound at startup/shutdown because the Virtual Display is added/removed at every start/shutdown.
-- If you're using this program together with Parsec, you have to make sure that the Virtual Display setting in the Parsec Settings is set to off.
+- If you're using this program together with Parsec, you have to make sure that the Virtual Display setting in the Parsec settings is set to off.
-- The Program also creates a basic logfile in the same directory.
+- The program also creates a basic logfile in the same directory.